Now in Season: Buying, Storing, and Preparing Pomelo

 The giant, bittersweet citrus fruit pomelo is packed full of vitamin C to help strengthen the immune system—especially in useful in these colder months.
 The firm, juicy fruit is ideal for wintry salads, but also goes well with grilled dishes, sweet pastries and fragrant desserts.

 What's your favorite way to enjoy pomelo?
-Let us know in the comments below or share your best pomelo recipe with us at firstname.lastname@example.org.
+Let us know in the comments below or upload your best pomelo recipe to our app to share it with the community.

 1. Hello, my Name is Pomelo